cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Channel creation

-The channel creation process establishes the communication pathway between two chains.
-The procedure ensures both chains have a mutually recognized channel, facilitating packet transmission through authenticated streams.
+The channel creation process enables the creation of the two channel ends that can be linked to establishes the communication pathway between two chains.

 ###### Conditions Table